domesticjones/cssmarkup-lesson1/readme.md

   - If something is part of a list, **make it a damn unordered/ordered list!**
   - Make sure a computer knows your intent through markup
 - File Structure
   - Using @import for cleanliness
+  - Dividing by components and project parts
 - Inheritance & Hierarchy
   - Resets are Lifesavers
+  - DRY Principle
+  - Specificity by Naming
+  - Specificity in chains
+  - Specific Delimiters
 - The “Block” method
   - Block Level Elements
   - Margin vs Padding